Arnavion/www-arnavion-dev/src/blog/2020-04-18-i-switched-my-home-network-to-ipv6.md

 Just like IPv4, a range of addresses is represented with CIDR notation.
 The `2001:db8::/32` range is reserved for examples, which is why I'll use it throughout this post.

 Devices that want to get addresses from a router send out solicitation requests, to which the router responds by advertising itself using Router Advertisement (RA) messages.
 The RA message contains the information about the DHCPv6 server, if one exists on the network.
-The devices may then get addresses from the DHCPv6 server, which may be static or random, or they may use [SLAAC](https://en.wikipedia.org/wiki/IPv6_address#Stateless_address_autoconfiguration){ rel=nofollow } to construct addresses for themselves based on the prefix advertised in the RA message plus their MAC address.
+The devices may then get addresses from the DHCPv6 server, which may be static or random, or they may use [SLAAC](https://en.wikipedia.org/wiki/IPv6_address#Stateless_address_autoconfiguration) to construct addresses for themselves based on the prefix advertised in the RA message plus their MAC address.

 When it comes to the mechanism of how routers talk to gateways (upstream routers), it's worth differentiating between link prefixes and routing prefixes.
 The router first gets an IP for itself from the gateway, say `2001:db8:0:1:2:3:4:5/64`.
 This IP is called the link prefix, and the /64 here just represents the length of the prefix.
 The router then requests the gateway to delegate another range of addresses to it that it can serve them to its downstream devices.
 The gateway might decide to give `2001:db8:0:2::/64` to the router.
 This is the routed prefix.
 The gateway only needs to remember that all traffic for all addresses in the `2001:db8:0:2::/64` range should be routed to the router at `2001:db8:0:1:2:3:4:5`; it does not need to store individual routes for addresses within that range.
 This process where a device obtains a routed prefix from an upstream router so that it can itself act as a router is called prefix delegation.

 When subnetting IPv6, one usually does not make subnets smaller than /64.
-Within a /64, the router and the devices can discover each other using [NDP.](https://en.wikipedia.org/wiki/Neighbor_Discovery_Protocol){ rel=nofollow } Splitting a subnet across multiple links requires proxying the NDP messages across the disjoint links, which is doable but more trouble than it's worth.
+Within a /64, the router and the devices can discover each other using [NDP.](https://en.wikipedia.org/wiki/Neighbor_Discovery_Protocol) Splitting a subnet across multiple links requires proxying the NDP messages across the disjoint links, which is doable but more trouble than it's worth.

 This means if the routed prefix is only a /64, then the router can only create one /64 subnet.
 If you wanted more subnets, you have to work with upstream to have them delegate your a prefix that's larger, say a /60 or /56 or /48.
 For example, if your router gets a /60, then it has the ability to make more than one /64 subnet, 2^(64 - 60) = 16 subnets to be precise.